PERIODS

 Aunt Liz.

 Hadley, as I finish writing this, it's 2015 and the internet is up in arms about this photo.
-Which I think is one of the most honest and beautiful pictures I've seen in a long time.
 I hope that by the time you read this letter, this picture doesn't seem remotely scandalous.
 I hope that ten years from now, when you're a teenager, this whole topic will be completely free from the weight of stigma and shame, as it should be.
-I hope that for you and for all the rest of us, too.
 (Photo by the talented and knowing Rupi Kaor)